atomicdata-dev/atomic-data-docs/src/core/validations.md

 ## Frozen Graphs

 A Frozen Graph consists only of resources with content-addressing identifiers as Subjects.
-A [content-addressable](https://flyingzumwalt.gitbooks.io/decentralized-web-primer/avenues-for-access/lessons/power-of-content-addressing.html) URL (such as an IPFS URL) refers to specific content, that is absolutely certain not to change over time.
+A [content-addressable](https://flyingzumwalt.gitbooks.io/decentralized-web-primer/avenues-for-access/lessons/power-of-content-addressing.html) URL (such as an IPFS URL) refers to specific immutable content, that is absolutely certain not to change over time.
 Due to its static nature, we call it _Frozen_.
 As long as a graph contains links to HTTP Resources, it is not Frozen, since responses from that HTTP address might change over time.